 Would You Rather? is a mobile spin on a classic party game.
 Players get a scenario and must choose between two of them.
-For instance, once scenario asks if you’d rather be an ugly genius or a gorgeous moron.
+For instance, one scenario asks if you’d rather be an ugly genius or a gorgeous moron.
 The game has well over a dozen categories spanning food, love, life, funny stuff, and other general silliness.
 There are a bunch of other similar games on Google Play so you can find other variants if this one doesn’t do it for you.
 However, we like this one because it has a single price versus some weird in-app purchase strategy.

 Price: Free / Varies

 Drinking games are obviously for adult parties, but they still count as party games.
 You may be familiar with some drinking games, like Kings, Never Have I Ever, and some others.
 There are mobile variants of some of these games.
 For instance, we have iPuke linked at the button below.
 It is a mash-up of drinking genres, including some Truth or Dare stuff, Never Have I Ever stuff, and other such things.
-We also have an article for drinking games on Android here if you’re interested.

 Price: Free / Varies

 Board games are another great party game if your party is smaller.
 There are actually a surprisingly healthy number of board game variants on mobile.
 We have Galaxy Trucker linked at the button below.
 That one has players building ships and fighting off bad guys.
 Most board games have some sort of local multiplayer with a varying number of players allowed.
-Again, we have a list of excellent board games here if you want to see more options.

 Thank you for reading!
 Try these out too: